tusharbisht16/gatsby-starter-decap-cms/src/pages/index.md

     description: Delicious treats and quick bites
 testimonials:
   - userName: John Smith
-    voc: Great selection of products and excellent delivery service.
-Will definitely shop again!
+    voc: Riddhi Siddhi Traders is a trusted name in the export business, delivering high-quality products with reliability and professionalism.
+We ensure timely shipments, competitive pricing, and excellent customer service.
+Our commitment to quality and customer satisfaction makes us a preferred choice for global trade.
     rating: 5
   - userName: Sarah Johnson
     voc: The quality of items is consistently good.
 Love the easy ordering process.